BFM Times

 • What region am I in?

-In the case of loyal CRO holders or heavy spenders, Crypto.com can provide greater upside at greater risk.
+For loyal CRO holders or heavy spenders, Crypto.com can offer greater upside but at higher risk.

 Conclusion

-The actual distinction between the Coinbase Card vs Crypto.Com Card lies in the staking risk and ease.
+The actual distinction between the Coinbase Card and the Crypto.com Card lies in staking risk and ease of use.
 Coinbase is cleaner in case you like flexibility and no lockups.
 At the cost of more cashback and benefits, CRO, Crypto.com, will perform better, but the cryptocurrency company will not do it unless the numbers play in your favor.

 Disclaimer: BFM Times acts as a source of information for knowledge purposes and does not claim to be a financial advisor.
 Kindly consult your financial advisor before investing.